 Someone with major sleep apnea might wonder whether their insurance rates will increase as a result of their lack of sleep.
 However, there is good news for people who suffer from sleep apnea.
 If you do suffer from sleep apnea, your insurance rates will not automatically increase.
 The only way your insurance rates will increase is if you happen to be a bad driver.
 If your sleep apnea happens to cause you to get into accidents on a regular basis, you will definitely have higher insurance rates.
-However, if you can keep your sleep apnea under control during the day, you will not be penalized from your insurance company for your improper sleep.
+However, if you can keep your sleep apnea under control during the day, you will not be penalized by your insurance company for your improper sleep.

 How Does Your Driving History Affect Your Insurance Rates?